agiac/rivo/README.md

 func main() {
 	ctx := context.Background()

-	// `Of` is a factory function which returns a pipeable which returns a stream that will emit the provided values in := rivo.Of(1, 2, 3, 4, 5)
+	// `Of` returns a generator which returns a stream that will emit the provided values in := rivo.Of(1, 2, 3, 4, 5)

 	// `Filter` returns a pipeable that filters the input stream using the given function.